Attiki Odos: Tolls

-Toll stations are located at the interchanges leading to the Attiki Odos motorway; the toll is paid when entering the motorway.
-The toll is the same regardless of the length of journey, but depends on vehicle category.
-Drivers can pay by either cash, e-pass or a special account card.
+Article 50 of the concession contract, as ratified by Law 2445/1996, requires drivers to pay a toll to use the A6, A62 (Hymettus Ring Road) and A621.
+The toll, paid once when entering the motorways, is the same regardless of distance travelled, but depends on the vehicle category and payment method: as of 17 August 2024, the single journey toll is €1.40 for motorbikes, €2.80 for cars and vans, €7.10 for trucks and buses, and €11.30 for heavy goods vehicles.

-Recently credit card payments have also been introduced.
+Drivers can pay by cash, credit or debit card, e-pass or a special account card: e-pass transponders from other motorways are accepted under the Greek Interoperable Tolling System (GRITS), which was introduced in 2012 and expanded nationwide in November 2020.

 Expansion plans

 In 2001, the same year the first section of the motorway was delivered, the discussion about the extension of the motorway first opened, but the plans remained unimplemented for many years.

 On October 21, 2005 a new expansion plan was proposed.
 76 km of motorway was to be constructed, bringing the total length to 141 km.
 Extensions were to be constructed towards Rafina, Lavrio and Vouliagmeni.
 The Hymettus Beltway was also to be extended southwards to Vouliagmeni, in the area of Elliniko.
 In 2010 and 2013 alterations in the original planning were made and more extensions were proposed.

 As of 2019, the expansion plan under discussion includes the extensions to Rafina and Lavrio ports, the extension of Kymis Avenue up to the A1 motorway, the extension of Hymettus western ring road to Vouliagmenis Avenue, as well as the extension of Suburban Railway to Lavrio, but these projects have not begun construction yet.